 If you've found a sick or injured wild animal, please call us at (919) 428-0896 or contact a licensed wildlife rehabilitator in your area as soon as possible.

-If you've found a baby animal in need of intervention that doesn't appear to be in immediate danger, please call us at 919-428-0896 for advice on how to proceed.
+If you've found a baby animal in need of intervention that doesn't appear to be in immediate danger, before you interact with the animal, please call us at (919) 428-0896 for advice on how to proceed.
 Often, people with good intentions actually do harm by trying to save orphaned wildlife that they believe to be in danger.
 Many animals that are "rescued" are actually going through the natural process of growing up.
-Like you, we want what is best for the animal, so we need to be sure that the animal has been orphaned before it is removed from it's initial surroundings.
+Like you, we want what is best for the animal, so we need to be sure that the animal has been orphaned before it is removed from its initial surroundings.
 Please call and let one of our volunteers talk you through making this determination.

 NOTE: Special care should be taken in dealing with the following animals which have a higher potential for carrying rabies.
 Rabies Vector Species (RVS) include raccoons, skunks, foxes, bats, and groundhogs.
-When you encounter an animal of these species, DO NOT attempt to handle.
+When you encounter an animal of these species, please DO NOT attempt to handle them.
 Call a local rehabilitator immediately for instructions.

 *Remember: Handling any wild animal can be dangerous.

 For general information, please send your inquiries to firstname.lastname@example.org.
 Please don't send email regarding an animal needing care.
 Always call 919-428-0896 and leave a message for a prompt response.
 Thank you!